 The supply of one physical object does not determine the supply of other physical objects.
 One can increase or decrease the supply of money with no corresponding increase or decrease in the goods or services for sale.

 The use of physical objects small enough to be a good commodity money cannot be controlled.
 Therefore, the use of money as a physical object cannot be controlled.
-Neither government with its monopoly, the use of physical force nor the Church with its faith-inspired authority or the family with its intimate knowledge of its members can prevent money from being used however the person possessing that money chooses.
+Neither government with its monopoly and the use of physical force, nor the Church with its faith-inspired authority, or even the family with its intimate knowledge of its members, can prevent money from being used however the person possessing that money chooses.

 As you can see, we get all sorts of problems from these consequences of our money being a physical object or being treated as if it were a physical object.
 A sampling of the problems includes theft of your money, inflation/deflation, organized crime, oppressive governments, and poverty.